mapbox/public-tools-and-demos/projects/sheetmapper/README.md

 2. Use **File > Open File…** or **File > Open Folder…** to open the Sheetmapper HTML file or the folder containing the Sheetmapper HTML file.
 3. Once the file is open, you should see the HTML code in Visual Studio Code.

-#### 3: Install the Live Server Extension
-To make it easier to preview changes in real-time, you can install the Live Server extension in Visual Studio Code:
-1. Go to the **Extensions** tab in Visual Studio Code (the square icon on the sidebar).
-2. Search for **Live Server** and click **Install**.
-3. Once installed, you’ll be able to start a live server to preview the HTML file.

-#### 4: Run the HTML File in Your Browser
-1. With the HTML file open, right-click in the editor window and select **Open with Live Server**.
-2. Your default browser will open, displaying the HTML page.
-Any changes you make and save will automatically refresh in the browser.
-You will see a browser alert with an error if you have not yet configured Sheetmapper.

-## Troubleshooting Tips
-- Ensure that **Live Server** is properly installed and enabled if using the live preview.
-- If the file does not open in your browser, check the file path or try opening it manually by dragging it into your browser window.

 ### Step 4.
 Configure Sheetmapper